 You (the student) drive the process of requesting accommodations for a disability.

-Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
-While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and other suitable techniques are available.
+Accommodations depend upon the nature and degree of severity of the documented disability.
+While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the student, it does not imply that a particular accommodation must be granted if it is deemed not necessary and other suitable techniques are available.

 Intake and Academic Accommodation Process